 We invite the Fellows (view current list as PDF) to stimulating programs on literary and historical topics, including lectures, readings, private exhibition tours, cocktail receptions featuring authors and scholars, and presentations on new and forthcoming editions in the Library of America series, often held in private homes and clubs.
 Recent standout events included a private tour of the National Design Library at the Cooper Hewitt Museum; a literary salon with Ann Beattie on the short stories of Peter Taylor; a lecture by historian Eric Foner on the Reconstruction era; dinner with Pulitzer-prize winning playwright Tony Kushner, speaking on Eugene O’Neill’s work followed by a performance of The Iceman Cometh on Broadway; and a private screening of excerpts from the Ken Burns/Lynn Novak documentary The Vietnam War followed by a talkback with the director.

-Annual dues are $1,500 for Fellows and $300 for Young Fellows, and all but $100 is tax-deductible; membership includes invitations for two to events.
+Annual dues are $1,500 for Fellows and $300 for Young Fellows (under 40), and all but $100 is tax-deductible; membership includes invitations for two to events.